Opal-teaching/firebase-simple-app/README.md

 1. Clone this repository.

-2. Run `npm install `.
+2. Run `npm install`.

 3. Run `npm run start`.
    <br><br>
    You should get one error in the console: `Can't determine Firebase Database URL.` This is normal.

-4. Log in to the [Firebase console](https://console.firebase.google.com/) using your Google account (you'll need to sign up if you don't have one).
-Go to [Firebase Setup](https://firebase.google.com/docs/web/setup), and follow steps 1 and 2 (but don't set up Firebase Hosting).
-Skip the first half of step 3 (Add Firebase SDKs) and go directly to the sub-step `Firebase config object`.
+4. Log into the [Firebase console](https://console.firebase.google.com/) using your Google account (you'll need to sign up if you don't have one).
+Open the following setup guide: [Firebase Setup](https://firebase.google.com/docs/web/setup), and follow steps 1 and 2 (but don't set up Firebase Hosting).
+Skip the first half of step 3 and go directly to the sub-step `Firebase config object`.
 Find and copy the inner values of your Firebase's firebaseConfig object.

 5. Open `src/js/app.js` in your cloned project.
 Paste the firebaseConfig attributes that you copied into the object of the same name.
 Save the file to force webpack to reload, then check the console in your browser.
    You shouldn't see any more errors (only warnings).

-6. Review the presentation slides on Firebase, and read the Firebase doc linked in the resources above.
+6. Review the presentation slides on Firebase, and read the Firebase doc linked in the Resources section above.

-7. Fill out all the TODOs in `listController.js` and `list.html`.
+7. Follow all the TODOs in `listController.js` and `list.html`.

 ## Additional Details